terash2000/project-e/README.md

 ### Elements Layout
  - Each and every group, either by element or accessibility should be followed with **one** blank line.
  - You should always give `private` accessibility to every fields and methods as much as possible, even if you want another class to access the field.
 For fields, create getter and setter.
 For methods, just change it to `public`.
 This also apply to inherited method `Start()` and `Update()` from `MonoBehavior`.
- - Short getter and setter properties can use same line curly bracket for both opening and closing
+ - Short getter and setter properties can use the same line curly bracket for both opening and closing
+ - [SerializeField] should be put in separate line from field declaration.
 ```
 // All examples of cases.
 Imagining you're developing Hades
 public class PlayerManager : MonoBehavior